What is Medicare Advantage?

 A PPO (preferred provider organization) is best known as being an insurance plan that gives you more flexibility on the doctors you see and the health care facilities you use.
 PPOs also use a network of doctors and providers as part of the plan.
 However, there aren’t as many rules on which doctors and locations you can visit.

 At their core, MA plans are required to cover the same things that original Medicare covers (Part A and Part B).
 However, most MA plans cover extra benefits like vision, dental and hearing coverage.

 Some MA plans also include coverage for some prescription drugs.
 These types of plans are called Medicare Advantage Prescription Drug plans (MAPDs).
 Each MAPD has its own formulary, which is a list of drugs covered under the plan.
-If your drug is not on the formulary, you will likely pay 100% of the cost of that drug out of pocket.
+If your drug is not on the formulary, you will likely pay 100 percent of the cost of that drug out-of-pocket.
 If your drug is on the formulary, your MAPD plan will pay a portion of the drug’s cost.